 In 'Book Two' I was disappointed with how the author defined the differences between an amateur and professional.
 For me, the professional can be more constrained than the amateur,...constrained in the sense of less freedom to fully express himself or herself in service to delivering a product.
 The author's suggestion in this book quote, "To the amateur, the game is his avocation.
 To the pro it's his vocation." is that the pro has quit (or has no) full-time employment and works seven days a week on his/her creative venture.
-He doesn't speak to what happens if the pro isn't successful (meaning selling his/her work and earning enough to support oneself) unless pro is loving what you do and accepting that living as a pauper is a possibility.
+He doesn't speak to what happens if the pro isn't successful (meaning selling his/her work and earning enough to support himself/herself) unless the pro is loving what he/she is doing and accepts that living as a pauper is a possibility.

-In 'Book Three', though Pressfield suggested some similarities of his 'angels' to Elizabeth Gilbert's thoughts about what ideas are, the author was scattered.
-In this portion of the book, he spoke more about ego and self, God, hierarchy, and territory without circling back to address how these and his definition of the amateur/ Professional relate.
+In 'Book Three', Pressfield introduces angels and allies as an invisible forces that are activated when the pro sits down and starts working.
+It is similar to Elizabeth Gilbert's thoughts about what ideas are.
+In this portion of the book, I felt the author was scattered.
+He spoke more about ego and self, God, hierarchy, and territory without circling back to address how these relate to his amateur/ Professional definitions.

 Overall, I wasn't impressed even though I know 'resistance' is an issue that I deal with regularly.
-Aside from sitting down and getting to work regardless--that I've heard before--there was nothing vitally new in it.
+Aside from sitting down and getting to work regardless--that I've heard from other sources--there was nothing vitally new in it.

 Comments